asenarana/Glitch/README.md

 <b>public void Blink(float time, int count);</b>

 Activates and deactivates the "Light" object, in order to create the illusion of blinking light.
+It calls the SetStatus() function of the ControllerScript when the blinking is done.

 time: waiting time between the light switches in seconds